ktaka-ccmp/google-oauth2-example/Detailed.md

 ~~~

 The getUser function tries to fetch user data from the API server.
-If there is a valid session in the cookie, we can obtain user data, meaning the user is as authenticated.
+If there is a valid session in the cookie, we can obtain user data, meaning the user is authenticated.
 When the obtained user data is null, we can regard her as unauthenticated.

 ~~~